actonmass/actonmass.org/_bills/cherish-act-fully-funded-public-higher-ed.md

 issue: education
 img: /img/vasily-koloda-8cqdvpuo_ki-unsplash.jpg
 summary:
-  - $600M new funding for our public higher education system
+  - Allocates $600M new funding for our public higher education system
-  - Establish a fair minimum funding level per student to ensure funding keeps pace with enrollments
+  - Establishes a fair minimum funding level per student to ensure funding keeps pace with enrollments
-  - Freeze tuition and fees for five years to ensure higher ed is in reach of all students who want to attend
+  - Freezes tuition and fees for five years to ensure higher ed is in reach of all students who want to attend
 orgs:
   - FOF